-As the office evolves and we take on a more people-focused approach to its design, we’re increasingly turning to biophilic references and styles in order to create the most desirable working environments; work spaces that will bring workers in to the office and help them to engage with each other and their surrounds.
+We want to create the most desirable working environments; nature-inspired spaces that bring workers into the office and help them engage with each other and their surroundings.

-Professor of social ecology and one of the pioneering theorists on the impact of biophilic design, Stephen Kellert identified biophilia, in a paper he co-wrote with Elizabeth Calabrese on ‘The Practice of Biophilic Design’, as “the inherent human inclination to affiliate with nature that even in the modern world continues to be critical to people’s physical and mental health and wellbeing.”
+Professor of social ecology and one of the pioneering theorists on the impact of biophilic design, Stephen Kellert identified the term.
+It’s defined in a paper he wrote with Elizabeth Calabrese on ‘The Practice of Biophilic Design’, as “the inherent human inclination to affiliate with nature that even in the modern world continues to be critical to people’s physical and mental health and wellbeing.”

-Biophilic design, in the commercial world, is rooted in the consideration of the office as a community; the intention being to create workspaces that support social integration and communal wellbeing.
+Biophilic design, in the commercial world, is rooted in the consideration of the office as a community.
+Its intention is to create workspaces that support social integration and communal wellbeing.

-As a style of design, it is fast gaining traction, with architects and designers starting to view it as an integral part of any commercial and public building blueprint.
+As a style of design, it is fast gaining traction.
+Architects and designers are starting to view it as an integral part of any commercial and public building blueprint.

-The term ‘biophilia’ was initially coined by psychologist Eric Fromm in 1964 and is a reference to the human need and desire to connect to nature.
+The term ‘biophilia’ was initially coined by psychologist Eric Fromm in 1964.
+It is a reference to the human need and desire to connect to nature.
 The same principles apply to biophilic office design.

-The recognition of this connection as a vital aspect of the restoration, and maintenance, of health and wellbeing, can be evidenced as far back as the Victorian times, when seaside resorts gained popularity as a means to obtain rest and relaxation and for individuals to benefit from the sea air.
+The recognition of this connection as a vital aspect of the restoration, and maintenance, of health and wellbeing, can be evidenced as far back as Victorian times.
+Seaside resorts gained popularity as a means to obtain rest and relaxation and for individuals to benefit from the sea air.

-The natural world was celebrated during these times and there was much interest in gardening, with the cultivation of a vast array of plants and the creation of public botanical gardens.
+The natural world was celebrated during these times.
+There was much interest in gardening, with the cultivation of a vast array of plants and the creation of public botanical gardens.
 Nature and greenery were sought after and valued.
 The biophilic office or workplace seeks to celebrate natural elements.

 Supporting the development of a community